-In the area of the Finance continuous inventory management is an essential component in SAP Business One.
-SAP B1, which is characterised by a wide range of financial accounting functions, also offers specific mechanisms for perpetual and nonperpetual inventory.
-This paper looks at how these processes are implemented in SAP Business One and the impact they can have on the work of financial accountants.
+In the area of the Finance continuous inventory management in SAP Business One is a decision in favour of inventory management with far-reaching consequences.
+SAP B1, which is characterised by a wide range of functions in the area of financial accounting, also offers specific mechanisms for continuous and non-continuous inventory management.
+This article looks at how these processes are implemented in SAP Business One and what impact they can have on the work of financial accountants.

 Inventory valuation methods in SAP Business One